dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 convolution.py
 -------------------------------------------------------------------------
 This script creates an eLoG (elongated Laplacian of Gaussian) filter that emphasizes long, vertical lines in a figure.
 The effect of the filter is demonstrated on a plus sign.

 -------------------------------------------------------------------------
 scope.py
 -------------------------------------------------------------------------
-Demonstrate Python's rules of scope.
+Demonstrate Python's rules of scope --- i.e., how Python looks up variable names.

 -------------------------------------------------------------------------
 name_collision.py